 Grieving for your Rabbit: How to Move On?

-Although we may not be losing a friend, the lack of pigeons still deserves our attention.
-Grieving for a pet is commonplace and necessary; it’s part of life that all of us must learn how to manage.
-Everyone grieves differently and will take different lengths of time in order to process their sorrow.
-Generally speaking, grief follows distinct steps which can occur in any order – but by preparing ahead of time, individuals can make this journey easier on themselves.
+Even though we don’t know the pigeons personally, their disappearance should be noted.
+Dealing with grief for a pet is normal and necessary; it’s part of life that all of us must learn how to manage.
+Everyone copes differently and will need various lengths of time in order to work through their sadness.
+In general, grieving follows specific stages which can occur out of sequence – however, by being proactive ahead of time, people can make this journey simpler for themselves.

 Rabbits die of old age: the signs